linuxha/CC6303/README.md

 # Notes

+## Notes: 20241103

+I found the troublemaker stack stomping code in the crt0_flex library.
+It was the argv maker.
+I'll work to get that fixed.
+I also found we don't have a printf library, that's next.
+Found lots of typos, fixed them.
+Also discovered that the compiler still occasionally I can manually work around that for now. adds 6801/03 code when compiling with the 6800 option.
+I'll work through that later.
+I'm now starting to attempt to compile code that is working on the 6809 version of flex.
+That's actually helping me find all the missing code and bugs.
+I will need to rework the frontend part of the compiler, that limits what I can do with the frontend.
+I can still use each inividual compiler command but I'd like a easy way to compile all the parts and then into the command.
+My hope is to actually be able to compile the ved code (an  editor, like vi) and run it on the 6800 Flex.

 ## Notes: 20241012

 I've modified things a bit to allow me to compile a 6800 Flex C program and allow it to run under Flex.
 I have found a few problems like a double des after a jsr to main.
 I found it necessary to add a jump to WARMST (flex_fini()) at the end of my main() {}.
 Once I get the sample program cleaned up I'll provide a sample that should compile on Linux and run on Flex (6800).